 Watching performers, I appreciate quality but I don’t get particularly excited by even exquisite technical excellence.
 Looks attract, certainly, but interest is quickly lost if there is nothing real going on beyond the performance.
 I detach emotionally when there is anything conceited or contrived.
 What holds me is real lived human experience, with all its … Continue reading Journal 2020-09-18

 A lot of what I know is the product of age and curiosity, and although broad is often just familiarity with the basics.
-But I do also feel something expanding within me lately and I’m not sure of the cause, like energy from a switch that has been flicked on.
+But I do also feel something expanding within me lately and I’m not sure of the cause, like energy ignited from a switch that has been flicked on.

 Random thought, slipping into British mode… Despite its reputation, England can be a nice place for the weather.
 We have about six months when it can be very pleasant to be here, say from about mid-April to mid-October.
 The dark, cold and damp months of December to February take some extra effort to appreciate.
 I … Continue reading Journal 2020-08-15

 I appreciate the story-telling of real human experience, truthfully expressing core feelings that are shared by people across cultures and time.
 Very generally, I tend to turn to Shakespeare for plays and poetry; and Dostoevsky for deep psychological novels.
-Some other great writers I like to read are Aldous Huxley, George Orwell, Thomas Hardy, Anton … Continue reading Journal 2020-08-12
+Some other great writers I like to read are Aldous Huxley, George Orwell, Thomas Hardy, James … Continue reading Journal 2020-08-12

 Reading Hamlet.
-It’s been done millions of times, but my instinctive interpretation of Hamlet’s “To Be or Not To Be” soliloquy is a bit different from the many performances I have seen.
+It’s been done millions of times, but my instinctive interpretation of Hamlet’s “To be, or not to be” soliloquy is a bit different from the many performances I have seen.
 In fact it may be unhelpful seeing other people’s performances because the blueprints distract from my own relationship with the words.
 Every single … Continue reading Journal 2020-08-11

-I’m interested in performing great monologues from literature.
-Seems easy to upload audio as a podcast and filmed versions for a YouTube channel.
-Looking for a podcast where I can listen to dramatic performances of literature, but finding mostly dry monotone readings of poetry.
+I’m interested in performing great monologues from literature – it seems easy to upload audio as a podcast and also filmed versions for a YouTube channel.
+I’ve been looking for a podcast where I can listen to dramatic performances of literature, but am finding mostly dry monotone readings of poetry.
 Monologues on YouTube seem to … Continue reading Journal 2020-07-12

 An obvious point is that there is greater chance of releasing the magic if not consumed by self-aggrandizement or conforming to other people’s expectations, especially if the current norms are harmful and wrong.
 Success in transcendent goals is not the same as success in negotiating positions of status in the current society, which of course … Continue reading Journal 2020-07-06